MicrosoftDocs/learn/learn-pr/wwl-data-ai/get-started-ai-fundamentals/includes/8-understand-responsible-ai.md

 ## Further resources

 For more resources to help you put the responsible AI principles into practice, see https://www.microsoft.com/ai/responsible-ai-resources.

+To see these policies in action you can read about [Microsoft’s framework for building AI systems responsibly](https://blogs.microsoft.com/on-the-issues/2022/06/21/microsofts-framework-for-building-ai-systems-responsibly/).